We may earn money or products from the companies or links mentioned in this post.

 - You can steer the Mark Twain.
-The Rivers of America have been closed since January 2016, but are opening this month (July 2017).
-I imagine, once the Mark Twain is running again, you will once again be able to ask to steer the boat.
+The Rivers of America are home to a few attractions, but the Mark Twain Riverboat one is our favorite.
+You can steer the Mark Twain Riverboat.
 Just ask a cast member where you board.
 After you steer the boat, you will get to sign the captain’s log and even get a pilot license.
 Be sure to take lots of pictures.

 - The picnic area is awesome!
 My family loves to utilize the picnic area at Disneyland.
 It helps us save money on food.
 We can rent a locker to fit a medium cooler, and a shopping bag full of dry foods, for $12/day.
 That is less than we would spend on buying hotdogs for two people in the park.
 It is also a great place to take a break from the parks and let my kids run around a bit.

 - Secret Menu Items.
 They do exist.
 There are a lot of secret menu items within Disneyland.
 (Hello Ice Cream Nachos!)
 They are constantly changing but you can easily find some with a google search, and of course, cast members are happy to help with them.
-My husband’s current favorite is the Firefly which he got at Coke Corner on our latest trip.
-It is basically fritos, chili, jalapenos, and cheese mixed in a frito’s bag.
+My husband’s current favorite was the Firefly which he got at Coke Corner.
+It was basically fritos, chili, jalapenos, and cheese mixed in a frito’s bag.
 It was under $5 and filled him up pretty well.

 - Get some cool air on the Rivers of America.
 This is one I discovered on my most recent trip.
 My friend Michaelyn (from the Mousekatools Mom) and I were spending a day photographing the parks.
 We were standing across from Tom Sawyer’s Island on the Rivers of America and we looked over and saw a couple sitting in front of one of these grates.
 You guys….it blows out cool air!
 Like seriously, this is amazing!
 It was over 100 degrees in the park that day and this was AMAZING!
 It isn’t ice cold or anything, but it was definitely much cooler than the air outside.